talesh/www-project-top-10-for-large-language-model-applications/1_1_vulns/it/LLM04_ModelDoS.md

 6. Impostare limiti di input rigorosi basati sulla finestra di contesto dell'LLM per prevenire sovraccarichi ed esaurimento delle risorse.
 7. Promuovere la consapevolezza tra gli sviluppatori riguardo alle potenziali vulnerabilità DoS negli LLM e fornire linee guida per l'implementazione sicura dell'LLM.

-### Example Attack Scenarios

-1. An attacker repeatedly sends multiple difficult and costly requests to a hosted model leading to worse service for other users and increased resource bills for the host.
-2. A piece of text on a webpage is encountered while an LLM-driven tool is collecting information to respond to a benign query.
-This leads to the tool making many more web page requests, resulting in large amounts of resource consumption.
-3. An attacker continuously bombards the LLM with input that exceeds its context window.
-The attacker may use automated scripts or tools to send a high volume of input, overwhelming the LLM's processing capabilities.
-As a result, the LLM consumes excessive computational resources, leading to a significant slowdown or complete unresponsiveness of the system.
-4. An attacker sends a series of sequential inputs to the LLM, with each input designed to be just below the context window's limit.
-By repeatedly submitting these inputs, the attacker aims to exhaust the available context window capacity.
-As the LLM struggles to process each input within its context window, system resources become strained, potentially resulting in degraded performance or a complete denial of service.
-5. An attacker leverages the LLM's recursive mechanisms to trigger context expansion repeatedly.
-By crafting input that exploits the recursive behavior of the LLM, the attacker forces the model to repeatedly expand and process the context window, consuming significant computational resources.
-This attack strains the system and may lead to a DoS condition, making the LLM unresponsive or causing it to crash.
-6. An attacker floods the LLM with a large volume of variable-length inputs, carefully crafted to approach or reach the context window's limit.
-By overwhelming the LLM with inputs of varying lengths, the attacker aims to exploit any inefficiencies in processing variable-length inputs.
-This flood of inputs puts an excessive load on the LLM's resources, potentially causing performance degradation and hindering the system's ability to respond to legitimate requests.
-7. While DoS attacks commonly aim to overwhelm system resources, they can also exploit other aspects of system behavior, such as API limitations.
-For example, in a recent Sourcegraph security incident, the malicious actor employed a leaked admin access token to alter API rate limits, thereby potentially causing service disruptions by enabling abnormal levels of request volumes.

 ### Esempi di Scenari di Attacco